Back to Research

 Local Government and Decentralization

-Bangladesh's three-tier local government structure comprises 64 districts (zilas), 495 upazilas, and 4,571 union parishads.
+Bangladesh's three-tier local government structure comprises 64 districts (zilas), 495 upazilas, and 4,571.0 union parishads (LGRD Division).
 Despite constitutional recognition in Articles 59 and 60, local government institutions function primarily as administrative extensions of central government rather than as autonomous governance units.
-This is administrative deconcentration, not genuine decentralization.
+The structure is administrative deconcentration, not genuine decentralization.

 Fiscal Devolution

 Union parishads collect less than 5% of the revenue they spend, depending almost entirely on central government block grants.
-This fiscal dependence eliminates local accountability: parishad chairs answer to the national administration that controls funding rather than to the constituents who elect them.
-Bangladesh allocates less than 10% of its national budget to local government, compared to 25-30% in decentralized countries like the Philippines and Indonesia.
-The gap between constitutional promise and fiscal reality is one of the most significant governance failures in Bangladesh.
+This fiscal dependence severs local accountability: parishad chairs answer to the national administration that controls funding, not to the constituents who elect them.
+Bangladesh allocates less than 10% of its national budget to local government, against 25-30% in decentralized economies such as the Philippines and Indonesia.
+The WGI voice and accountability score of 28.0 partially reflects this gap between formal democratic structure and substantive local power.

 Capacity Constraints

-Most union parishads operate with minimal staff (typically a secretary and a few support personnel), no professional planning capacity, and inadequate infrastructure.
-They are tasked with delivering local services, maintaining rural roads, managing social safety nets, and resolving local disputes, but lack the human and financial resources to do so effectively.
-Upazila parishads, the middle tier, have somewhat greater capacity but remain heavily dependent on line ministry officials who report vertically to their Dhaka headquarters rather than horizontally to elected local representatives.
+Most union parishads operate with a secretary and a few support staff, no professional planning capacity, and inadequate infrastructure.
+Upazila parishads, the middle tier, have somewhat greater capacity but remain heavily dependent on line ministry officials who report vertically to Dhaka rather than horizontally to elected local representatives.
+This means local government capacity improvements, absent fiscal devolution and genuine staff authority, are incremental at best.

 Land Administration

-The most direct governance interface for most citizens, land titling and mutation processes are plagued by corruption, delays, and disputes.
-An estimated 60-70% of civil litigation in Bangladesh relates to land, consuming vast judicial resources and deepening the 3,700,000-case court backlog.
-Digital land records and survey modernization are underway but proceeding slowly.
-Land administration reform is arguably the single highest-impact governance intervention for ordinary citizens.
+The most direct governance interface for most Bangladeshis, land titling and mutation processes are plagued by corruption, delays, and disputes.
+An estimated 60-70% of civil litigation relates to land, consuming judicial resources and deepening the 3.7 million case court backlog.
+Digital land records and survey modernization are underway but proceeding slowly across districts.
+Land administration reform, including digital mutation, transparent dispute resolution, and a national land information system, is the single highest-impact governance intervention for ordinary citizens.

 Chapter 4